roble146m/AEM3103-Final/README.md

 # Paper Airplane Numerical Study
 ## Final Project: AEM 3103 Spring 2024

-  - By: Monica Robles
+ By: Monica Robles

 ## Summary of Findings

+  The purpose of this study was to analyze the effects of varying initial velocity and flight path angle parameters on a glider's 2D flight trajectory.
+This was first done by varying the initial parameters over their minimum, nominal, and maximum values which are shown in the table below, and the resulting flight trajectories can be seen in Figure 1.
+The inital parameters were then randomized and used to generate 100 2D flight trajectories, as seen in Figure 2.
+A 10th order polynomial fit was applied to display the average of these trajectories.
+Finally, the time derivatives of the average tragectory's height and range were calculated, and plotted over time, as seen in Figure 3.

+  Overall, the trajectories displayed a consistent maximum range, and showed greater variations in height.
+When varying the initial velocity, the flight trajectory deviated more greatly from the nomial value when compared to those of the varied initial flight path angle, who's trajectories converged to about the same path toward the end of the flight.
+These results indicate that the initial veloctiy at which the glider is launched at has a greater effect on its flight trajectory than its initial flight path angle.
+The average trajectory displays a curve that is similar in shape to the curves produced by the nominal initial paramters in Figure 1.

 | Initial Variable Varied | Minimum Value | Nominal Value | Maximum Value |
 |-------------------------|---------------|---------------|---------------|
 | Velocity (m/s)          |       2       |      3.55     |      7.5      |
 | Flight Path Angle (rad) |     -0.5      |     -0.18     |      0.4      |

-  Summarized what was accomplished in this study.
-Describe 2-4 observations from simulating the flight path.
-  Reference the figures below as needed.

-  *If the analysis falls short of the goal, this is your chance to explain what was done or what were the barriers.*

 # Code Listing
-  A list of each function/script and a single-line description of what it does.
-Each name of the function/script links to the file in the GitHub repository.
+  A list of each function/script and their descriptions.
+Each name of the function/script links to the file in this GitHub repository.

   - [PaperPlane.m](PaperPlane.m)
-    - Scprit that contains code for all paper plane flight trajectory simulation calculations and respective figures.
+    - Script that contains code for all paper plane flight trajectory simulation calculations and their respective figures.
   - [setup_sim.m](setup_sim.m)
     - Function that contains constant variables and flight mechanics equations need for flight trajectory simulations.
   - [EqMotion.m](EqMotion.m)
     - Function containing 4th order equations of the aircraft's motion.
   - [central_der.m](central_der.m)
-    - Function that contains central finite difference approximation equation used for taking time derivatives for average trajectory.
+    - Function that contains the central finite difference approximation equation used for taking time derivatives of the average trajectory.

 # Figures